enonic/old-xp-doc/doc/reference/toolbox/index.rst

     		set-replicas       Set the number of replicas in the cluster. snapshot           Stores a snapshot of the current state of the repository. upgrade            Upgrade a dump to the current version.
 The upgraded files will be written to <dumpFolderName>_upgraded_<version>
+    		vacuum             Removes unused blobs and binaries from blobstore

 		See 'toolbox help <command>' for more information on a specific command.